 Employee Experience Series:

-This is part 5 of a 6-part blog series discussing the Employee Experience and how it drives the Customer Experience.
+is part 5 of a 6-part blog series discussing the Employee Experience and how it the Customer Experience.
 In case you missed our previous posts here are links to the previous articles in the series.